 Beginning in 2022, taxpayers are required to capitalize research and development costs and amortize them over a 5 or 15 year life.
-The impact of this change on the financial statements is reflected as an increase in the capitalized expense deferred tax asset.
+The impact of this change on the financial statements is reflected as an increase in the deferred tax asset related to capitalized expenses.